bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 # BC Government organizations in Github

-The BC Devops team uses [GitHub](https://github.com) to host open code and repositories.
-Using GitHub you can do the following:
+The BC DevOps team uses <a href="https://github.com" target="_blank">GitHub</a> to host open code and repositories.
+Using GitHub you can:
 * Share and control code versions
 * Use tools for team and project management
 * Track issues